 In and around Honiara, uncontrolled dogs roam freely, often in packs.
 Tourists are advised to be cautious.

 Solomon Islands is part of the Pacific ‘Ring of Fire', an area of volcanic activity over 40,000 kilometres long where 90% of the world's earthquakes occur.
 Four active volcanoes are listed.
 In April 2007, a magnitude 8.0 earthquake and tsunami struck the Solomon Islands killing at least 20 people and destroying villages.
-The most recent earthquake occurred in the Western Province on 4 January 2010.
+Another earthquake occurred in the Western Province on 4 January 2010.
 The resultant tsunami caused significant structural damage on the islands of Tetepare and Rendova.
 No lives were lost.

 The tropical cyclone season runs from November to May.
 Cyclones bring heavy rain and cause local flooding.
 Roads are damaged nd bridges often washed away.
 Travellers are advised to check local weather forecasts before traveling in unfamiliar areas.